scipy-conference/scipy_proceedings/papers/ramalingam_saravanan/ramalingam_saravanan.rst

 The distinctive features of the notebook interface, such as inline editing and graphics, are not specific to any particular programming language or interactive shell.
-Also, the GraphTerm code already had the capability to incroporate GUI-like features into the terminal.
+Also, the GraphTerm code already had the capability to incorporate GUI-like features into the terminal.
 Therefore, it seemed worth experimenting with GraphTerm to see how far it could be extended to support a generic, language-independent, notebook interface, while still retaining *full backward